 Provision Coalition empowers manufacturers with the tools and resources to embed sustainability into their business.
 The group members have been charged with creating another tool for PC to utilize: an awareness campaign for employers to alert them to the true value of their food waste and to motivate them to sign up for PC’s initial assessment.

-Become a Community Partner in Fall 2019
+Apply to a be Community Partner in Fall 2019

 We are looking for organizations that are facing a challenge, and are interested and willing to collaborate with a group of students to find solutions to the challenge.
 Partners have the opportunity to engage emerging leaders, who bring diverse academic perspectives, to co-create solutions that benefit their organization.